Avocado Oil Chocolate Cake

 - Eggs: Be sure to use organic large eggs.
 Eggs that are too small can dry out cake, eggs that are too large can make your cake sink.

-- Cake Flour: You can use organic cake flour or pastry flour, both will work in this recipe.
+- Cake Flour: You can use Homemade Organic Cake Flour or pastry flour, both will work in this recipe.

 - Vanilla Bean: I love using organic ground vanilla bean instead of vanilla extract as it provides so much more depth of flavor, especially when combined with chocolate.
 If you don't have it though, you can also use vanilla extract or even almond extract.